Graph Neural Networks for Causal Inference Under Network Confounding: Simulation Study

 \subsection{Results}

 Tables \ref{simresultsRGG} and \ref{simresultsER} report the results of 5000 simulations for the random geometric graph and Erd\H{o}s-R\'{e}nyi models, respectively.
-Row ``$\hat\tau(1,0)$'' reports our estimates, whose absolute values also equal the bias since $\tau(1,0)=0$.
-Row ``CI'' shows the coverage of our CIs.
-The ``$W$'' rows report estimates using GLMs with polynomial sieves where $L$ is the order of the polynomial.
-The ``Oracle'' rows correspond to true standard errors, computed by taking the standard deviation of $\hat\tau(1,0)$ across the simulation draws.
-The ``IID'' rows report i.i.d.\ standard errors, which illustrate the degree of network dependence.
+Rows marked $\hat\tau$, SE, and CI report the average point estimate, average standard error, and empirical coverage of 95-percent confidence intervals, respectively.
+Since the true estimand is zero, the absolute value of $\hat\tau$ also equals the bias.
+Rows SE+ and CI+ use the \cite{gao2025causal} standard errors.\footnote{In the notation of \autoref{sest}, their variance estimator is $m_n^{-1}\tilde{\bm{\tau}}'\bm{K}_+^U\tilde{\bm{\tau}}$ where $\bm{K}_+^U = \bm{Q} \max\{\bm{\Lambda},\bm{0}\} \bm{Q}'$ and $\bm{Q}\bm{\Lambda}\bm{Q}'$ is the eigendecomposition of $\bm{K}^U$.} The ``oracle'' rows report results using the true standard error, computed by taking the standard deviation of $\hat\tau(1,0)$ across simulation draws.
+The ``naive'' rows report results using i.i.d.\ standard errors, which illustrate the degree of dependence.
+All other SE and CI rows use our variance estimator in \autoref{sest}.

-The best performance is achieved with $L=2$, which results in low bias and essentially exact coverage for the oracle CIs.
-Our CIs exhibit some undercoverage, which is not unusual for HAC estimators.
-We expect results with $L=2$ to outperform those with $L=1$ since the latter corresponds to a very small receptive field that only extends to 1-neighbors and hence fails to account for higher-order spillovers due to endogenous peer effects.
-In principle, $L=3$ accounts for higher-order spillovers ignored by $L=2$, but this comes at the cost of an increase in the input dimensionality.
-For the Erd\H{o}s-R\'{e}nyi graph, $L=3$ is a large receptive field since the average path length is about five, in which case the GNN estimators need to process relatively high-dimensional inputs.
-As a result, the bias is persistently high across all sample sizes.

-A depth of two is apparently not unusual in the GNN literature. \cite{zhou2021understanding} compute the prediction error of GNNs on several different datasets with $L=2,4,8,\dots$ and find that $L=2$ has the best performance across several architectures.

-Finally, the GLMs have the same receptive field as GNNs with $L=1$, but nonetheless, the bias with GLMs is more than twice that of the bias with GNNs, regardless of the order of the polynomial.
-This suggests that GNNs learn a different function of $(\bm{X},\bm{A})$ than $W_i$, one that apparently better adjusts for confounding.
+We first compare the standard machine learners to GNNs with $L=1$ since all share the same receptive field in this case.
+The bias obtained with GNNs is smaller, often by half, particularly in the Erd\H{o}s-R\'{e}nyi case.
+The most competitive alternative is random forests which achieves a similar bias when the network is the random geometric graph, but in the case of the Erd\H{o}s-R\'{e}nyi model, its bias is over 30 percent larger.
+This suggests that GNNs can learn a different function of $(\bm{X},\bm{A})$ than common prespecified controls, one that can better adjust for confounding.
+The improvement in bias using GNNs does not come at an apparent cost to variance as the SEs are comparable across methods.